openshift/enhancements/enhancements/storage/csi-driver-install.md

 * All sidecars and openshift/origin should run tests with forked OCP sidecars and forked OCP driver.

 ### OCP-4.6 (Kubernetes 1.19)
-* AWS EBS and Manila drivers become installed by default in all clusters.
-User can use both drivers at the same time.
+* AWS EBS, Manila and oVirt drivers become installed by default in all clusters.
+User can use both in-tree volume plugin and CSI drivers at the same time.
 The default storage class is for in-tree volume plugin (unless cluster admin changes it).
   * The drivers are managed by cluster-storage operator.
-If they were installed via OLM in a 4.5 cluster that's upgraded to 4.6, the CSI drivers are adopted as described above.
+If they were installed via OLM in a 4.5 cluster that's upgraded to 4.6, the CSI drivers are migrated as described above.

-* Added RHV / oVirt CSI driver operator.
-Installed by default in all clusters on RHV.
+Note that vSphere CSI driver may be included in 1.19, discussion and design is still ongoing.

 #### Testing
-* Upgrade test from 4.5 with the driver installed via OLM.
+* Upgrade tests from 4.5 with the driver installed via OLM.
-  * This ensures that drivers installed via OLM are correctly adopted, without disturbing the cluster.
+  * This ensures that drivers installed via OLM are correctly migrated, without disturbing the cluster.

 ### OCP-4.7 (Kubernetes 1.20)
 * GCE, Azure and Cinder CSI drivers become installed by default (with non-default storage class).